 Detailed guidance can be found in these Guidelines for Research Data Management (PDF 417KB) .

-It is essential that all researchers, and their respective Schools, Centres or Institutes, manage the authorship of publications according to current guidelines and requirements.
+It is essential that all researchers, and their respective Colleges, Centres or Institutes, manage the authorship of publications according to current guidelines and requirements.

 General guidance in the area of publication, authorship and peer review can be found in Sections 4, 5 and 6, respectively, of the Australian Code for the Responsible Conduct of Research(the Code).